 On this first day, you arrive by ferry at Patitiri, the port of Alonissos.
 Meet and greet the marine biologist of the team.
 Together you walk to your accommodation for this week.
 In the evening you get your briefing & introduction on Dolphin Conservation in the field station on Alonissos Islandto dolphins and research methods, such as dorsal fin photography and GPS recording.

 Around 7:00 – 8:15 we wake up, have breakfast at the porch of our house, with a stunning sea view.
-Then, get prepared for the dolphin tour!
+Get prepared for the dolphin tour!

 18:00 – 20:00: This is your opportunity to become a marine research scientist!